RESEARCH STARTER

 Background

 Tropical rainforests are the most complex ecosystems on Earth, consisting of interacting systems of vegetation and animal species so interdependent that distressing one part can cause unpredictable and often irreversible damage.
 In 2022, temperatures typically ranged from 21 to 30 degrees Celsius (70 to 85 degrees Fahrenheit), with annual rainfall of about 200 to 1,000 centimeters (80 to 400 inches) and average humidity between 77 and 88 percent.
 Rainforests contain a wider variety of tree species than any other region of the world, with an estimated 40,000 to 53,000 species populating tropical rainforests with 400 billion trees.
-Just one hectare (2.5 acres) may contain more than 100 species of tree.
+Just one hectare (2.5 acres) may contain more than 100 tree species.
 Each region is individually diversified, meaning that species found in one area may differ radically from those in another area several kilometers away.

 The environmental, economic, and social consequences of large-scale tropical deforestation are numerous and severe.
 Rainforests are giant solar-powered engines that pump water, nutrients, and carbon dioxide through the biosphere.
 Water captured by vegetation is stored in vines and roots, from where it is slowly released to streams and rivers, continuing the evaporation cycle.
 When large tracts of rainforest are cleared, water cannot be readily stored, leading to alternate periods of drought and floods.